 Unlike insulin, glucagon raises blood sugar levels.
-The important combination of insulin and glucagon maintains the proper level of sugar in the blood.
+According to the Johns Hopkins University Sol Goldman Pancreatic Cancer Research Center, the combination of insulin and glucagon maintains the proper level of sugar in the blood.

 The pancreas' second, exocrine function is to produce and release digestive fluids.
-After food enters the stomach, digestive enzymes called pancreatic juice travel through several small ducts to the main pancreatic duct and then to the bile duct.
+After food enters the stomach, digestive enzymes called pancreatic juice travel through several small ducts to the main pancreatic duct and then to the bile duct, according to the Medical University of South Carolina’s Digestive Disease Center.
 The bile duct takes the juice to the gallbladder, where it mixes with bile to aid in digestion.

 Location of the pancreas

 "The pancreas is located in the upper abdomen behind the stomach," Knowlton said.
 The right end of the pancreas is wide and called the head.
 From the head, the organ tapers to the left.
 The middle sections are called the neck and body, while the narrow end on the left side of the body is called the tail.

 The Hume-Lee Transplant Center at Virginia Commonwealth University described the pancreas as "j-shaped."
 The portion of the pancreas called the uncinate process bends backward from the head and underneath the body, according to the Pancreatic Cancer Action Network.